Construction project

 Map: Location of Crossmore Wind Farm and Proposed Grid Route, Co.
 Clare

 Crossmore Wind Farm was originally granted planning permission in 2009 and granted a planning extension in 2019.
-The consented wind energy development will consist of seven turbines with a maximum tip height of 126.5 metres.
+The consented wind energy development consists of 7 turbines with a tip height of 126.5 metres.
 The wind farm will have a 30-year operational life from the date of commissioning.

 Click here to view the map in greater detail.